-This doesn’t have to be your routine but it’s an example of how much you can get done when you batch similar task in a block of time.
+This doesn’t have to be your routine but it’s an example of how much you can get done when you batch similar tasks in a block of time.

 What’s really cool about time blocking and batching, is that you can get a lot done without a huge to-do list.
 Working from a long to-do list is more overwhelming than breaking down tasks in blocks.
 It’s much more manageable.